GTM Team Structure: How to Build Your Go-to-Market Team [2026]

 Common Mistakes at Stage 1

-• Over-specialising roles.
+- Over-specialising roles.
 Do not hire a dedicated SDR, a dedicated AE, and a dedicated marketer when you have five customers.
-You need people who can flex across the entire GTM function.
+You need people who can flex across the entire GTM function, which is why one of the best fractional SDR services often beats a full-time hire at this stage.

 Stage 2: Series A — Building the Foundation